jgmalcolm/jgmalcolm.github.io/_posts/2015-02-05-medschool-strategy.md

 glycolytic, TCA, Urea pathway too daunting?
 Then just pick one to redraw for now.
 Work on another later.
 Similarly, if you're getting worn down with full blocks of 46 questions, do smaller blocks so you get more immediate feedback.
-If your worm down by low performance, smaller blocks might show an actual score improvement for some positive feedback to keep you motivated.
+If your worn down by low performance, smaller blocks might show an actual score improvement for some positive feedback to keep you motivated.

 <div class="gallery">